This article contains a list of the best TVET colleges in South Africa and how to apply for one for the 2023–2024 academic year.

-Gert Sibande TVET College was established in 2002 as a result of the merging of the Technical Colleges of Ermelo, Evander and Standerton.
-It has since expanded and has six campuses in the towns of Balfour; Ermelo; Evander; Glenmore; Perdekop and Standerton.
-The College currently offers both National Certificate Vocational (NCV) and NATED programmes, with the different campuses offering a different mix of the programmes.
-Gert Sibande TVET College also has a Skills Academy and a Centre for Entrepreneurship Rapid Incubator.
+Gert Sibande TVET College was established in 2002 as a result of the merger of the Technical Colleges of Ermelo, Evander, and Standerton.
+It has since expanded and has six campuses in the towns of Balfour, Ermelo, Evander, Glenmore, Perdekop, and Standerton.
+The College currently offers both National Certificate Vocational (NCV) and NATED programs, with the different campuses offering a different mix of the programs.
+Gert Sibande TVET College also has a Skills Academy and a Center for Entrepreneurship Rapid Incubator.

 Northern Cape Region

 Northern Cape Urban TVET College aims to provide relevant and excellent education and training to its students.
 A variety of courses are offered at their three campuses.
 Learnerships are awarded to deserving students who show potential and a good work ethic.

 The Northern Cape TVET College offers a variety of courses, both full-time and part-time.
 There are five campuses.
 They provide student support services such as career guidance, leadership development, sport, job placement, and counseling to all students at all campuses.

 Orbit TVET College offers a variety of courses at its three campuses.
 They provide their students with support services such as academic development, social and cultural services, job placements, and counseling at all campuses.

 Taletso TVET College is the result of a merger between Lehurutshe College of Education, Mafikeng College, and Lichtenburg College.
 Three campuses are situated in the Ngaka Modiri Molema District Municipality of the North West Province and are 80 km from each other, with the Central Office situated in the same yard as Mafikeng Campus.

 49. Vuselela TVET College